kristinemlarson/gnssIR_python/README.md

 quickLook.py will try to give you a quick (visual) assessment of a file without dealing with the details associated with gnssIR_lomb.py.

-Other things to know: I only support python3.
+This code requires python3.
 The library dependencies are provided in the pyproject.toml file (I am using a package manager called poetry).